felixsuarez0727/Api_Py_Drive/README.md

 - [ ] Rename the file to “client_secrets.json” and put it at the height of the folder where the credentials will be generated example:
 ![](https://github.com/felixsuarez0727/Api_Py_Drive/blob/main/example.png?raw=true)

-- [ ] install linux terminal, follow the tutorial
+- [ ] Install linux terminal, follow the tutorial
 - [ ] Install the necessary dependencies
 - [ ] Run the code and show that every time you run you have to log in code to run, place the path of its location